top of page

 The innovation of Alice’s stage theatrics

 Alice went on to even greater heights with the release of the album containing the title track of School’s Out in 1972.
-As Reg says “you can’t find a straighter line into the brains of a teenager than the phrase school is out for the summer” The title track on that album became an even bigger hit for the band, cementing the Alice Cooper Band as legitimate rock superstars in the early 70s.
-Shep Gordon, the outrageous former drug dealer turned Alice Cooper’s maniacal manager, plotted a theatrical show for the ensuring toor that would shock parents with fake hangings, beheading and other dastardly deeds
+As Reg says, “You can’t find a straighter line into the brains of a teenager than the phrase school is out for the summer.”
+The title track on that album became an even bigger hit for the band, cementing the Alice Cooper Band as a legitimate rock superstar in the early 70s.
+Shep Gordon, the outrageous former drug dealer turned Alice Cooper’s maniacal manager, plotted a theatrical show for the ensuing tour that would shock parents with fake hangings, beheadings and other dastardly deeds.

 The savvy Gordon knew that when parents are afraid of a rock band, kids flock to follow that band.
 Elvis’ hip-shaking on television and The Rolling Stones bad boy image were but two examples of that proven formula.